wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 Babel helps with this.

-It will take your modern javascript code and transpile it into Javascript that is runnable on older browseres like IE or older Safari.
+It will take your modern javascript code and transpile it into Javascript that is runnable on older browsers like IE or older Safari.
 That will give you Javascript that works the same way.
 It has just been transpiled into the equivalent in older Javascript with callbacks and things like that.

 The weird thing about Babel is it wants to compile async/await, even though in most cases you don't need to because it is available in almost all browsers and has been for a few years.